Corporate Conflict Resolution

 Can you provide patients with Court assistance?
 How much will it cost?

-In order to qualify for Court assistance I must have had at least 6 standard consultations with a client before I would be in a position to prepare a Court Report.
+In order to qualify for Court assistance I must have had at least 6 standard consultations with a client before I would be in a position to consider preparing a Court Report.
 Six consultations is a bit of a "magic number" in that I always ask new clients to commit to at least 6 sessions before they consider terminating therapy anyway.
-There are many reasons for this, the most obvious being that it takes a while to establish what we call "a therapeutic alliance," and it sometimes takes a little while to be sure that a client's issues have been diagnosed reliably and accurately.
+There are many reasons for this, the most obvious being that it takes a while to establish what we call "a therapeutic alliance," and it sometimes takes a little while to be sure that a client's issues have been assessed reliably and accurately.